Patio or decking? Experts reveal the pros, cons, and costs to help you make the right choice

 Those after a contemporary deck might like to consider very uniform boards in striking pale or very dark shades.
 For those after a more classic look, weathered boards laid in random widths can work well.

-Raised and multi-level decking can really create interest and make the most of small gardens — as can curved decks.
+Multi-level and raised decking ideas can really create interest and make the most of small gardens, as can curved decks.

 - Strong: If you want to place any heavy items, such as a hot tub or sizeable table on your outdoor seating area, then a paved patio offers a sturdy surface.